Electra89/database/README.md

-# this is loacl repo
+# this is local repo